 How are DNR orders, living wills and health care powers of attorney used?

-* A living will might be used to direct a physician to write a DNR order:
+A living will might be used to direct a physician to write a DNR order.
+For example:

-* A health care power of attorney might be used to authorize a DNR order:
+A health care power of attorney might be used to authorize a DNR order.
+For example:

 Bill decides that, under some circumstances, he would not want to receive CPR and informs his family of this decision.
 He completes a health care power of attorney form, appointing his wife to make health care decisions for him if he is unable to do so.
 Later, Bill is seriously injured in an accident and is moved to a hospital while he is unconscious.
 Bill’s wife shows the doctors the health care power of attorney document and explains that Bill would not want CPR if his heart or lungs should stop functioning.
 The doctors write a DNR “CC-Arrest” order, indicating on Bill’s medical chart that he is not to be resuscitated if he dies, but that he should receive aggressive medical treatment before that time.
 Bill receives treatment including medicine, a breathing tube and other resuscitative measures, until his heart stops.
 At that point, the health care workers do not try to resuscitate him.